 • Formula Cast Cleats.
 The 12 cleats on the 370 SS have the Formula logo cast into them.
 Not a big deal but indicative of the lengths this company will go to ensure that its boats are finished to perfection.

 • Waterproof Stereo Components.
 While the stereo itself is not protected, and therefore remains concealed, the remote at the helm is, as are the 4- 6 ½” (16.5 cm) marine-grade speakers.
-Naturally, an MP3 port and 12V supply for the player are included but we’d like to see Formula join the trend of Bluetooth enabled stereos so the music can be controlled from anywhere, by anyone.
+Naturally, an MP3 port and 12V supply for the player are included and the stereo is Bluetooth enabled.

 • Center Foredeck Non-Skid.
 Aids in safely transitioning to the bow deck.
 The non-skid also angles off to the cleat areas.